Avanade/Beef/templates/Beef.Template.Solution/README.md

 ## Installation

 Before the `Beef.Template.Solution` template can be used it must be installed from [NuGet](https://www.nuget.org/packages/Beef.Template.Solution/).
-The `dotnet new -i` command is used to perform this:
+The [`dotnet new install`](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-new-install) or `dotnet new -i` ([deprecated](https://github.com/dotnet/docs/issues/32195)) command is used to perform this:

 ```
 -- Use the latest published from NuGet...
-dotnet new -i beef.template.solution --nuget-source https://api.nuget.org/v3/index.json
+dotnet new install beef.template.solution --nuget-source https://api.nuget.org/v3/index.json

 -- Or alternatively, point to a local folder...
-dotnet new -i beef.template.solution --nuget-source C:\source\repos\Avanade\Beef\nuget-publish
+dotnet new install beef.template.solution --nuget-source C:\source\repos\Avanade\Beef\nuget-publish
 ```

 <br/>